 SHAVING CREAM PAINTING

-Fun sensory baths are my absolute favorite way to get the boys involved in creative and imaginative play.
+Fun sensory baths are my absolute favorite way to get the boys involved in creative and imaginative play. and it is so easy with bath drops.
 You can use blue bath colors, add some aquatic toys, and turn your bath tub into an ocean.
 Another option is to combine blue and red to make a murky purple color–it is the perfect backdrop for a monster truck race!

 We go through a TON of finger paint in our house, but lucky for me I found a great idea on Pinterest to use pudding as finger paint.
 That worked just fine (and smelled really great) when my boys were very little, but now that they are older I needed to modify the recipe a touch.
 Instead of getting chocolate pudding, I get vanilla pudding and add a couple of drops of food dye to create different colors for their painting creations.
 And the best part?
 I don’t have to worry about them getting any in their mouth—I actually encourage it!